Arnold Jacoby

 Victor Arnold Rosenblad Jacoby (September 10, 1913 – January 15, 2002) was a Norwegian writer and translator.
-He produced a large volume of juvenile literature for boys, comics, crime fiction, and biographies, and he worked as a translator of children's and young adult fiction from English into Norwegian.
+He produced a large volume of children's literature, comics, crime fiction, and biographies.
+He also worked as a translator of children's and young adult fiction from English into Norwegian.

+In 1941, Jacoby won a competition with the short story "Mysteriet 'Robusta Gloria'" (The Mystery of Robusta Gloria).
+This was followed by the short story "Røntgenplatens hemmelighet" (The X-Ray Plate Secret) and the crime novel Døden annonserer ikke (Death Does Not Advertise).
+Under pseudonyms, he wrote the children's books Jon i verden (John in the World) and Krussedulle (Doodles).
+As an illustrator, he produced the comics Atlantis in Norsk Ukeblad and Bimba - hele verdens lille venn (Bimba: The Whole World's Little Friend).
+With Trygve Mosebek, he produced the comic the Cyklon-Kid (The Cyclone Kid) also known as Sabotasjegjengen (The Sabotage Gang).
+Jacoby wrote several biographies about the adventurer Thor Heyerdahl and Heyerdahl's half-brother Jacob Matheson.
+Jacoby's most influential book was the 1976 Det angår også deg (It Also Applies to You) about Herman Sachnowitz's time as a prisoner at Auschwitz.

-Personal life and family
+Early life

 Jacoby was born and grew up in Brooklyn, where his aunt, her husband and two children also lived.
-His parents had emigrated to America, but the family moved back to Larvik when Jacoby's grandfather Georg Jacoby died and his nursery on Dronningensgate (Queen Street) stood empty without someone to take care of it.
+His parents had emigrated to the United States from Norway, but the family moved back to Larvik when Jacoby's grandfather Georg Jacoby died and his nursery on Dronningensgate (Queen Street) stood empty without someone to take care of it.
 While still a young man, Jacoby moved to Oslo, where he made a living writing and producing advertising and illustrations.
 During the Second World War he moved to Ula, and later back to Larvik.
-In 1961, he bought an 800-year-old house in Andora, Italy, where he spent extensive time and worked.
-He was the father of Marianne Rosenblad Jacoby Steina, a translator, proofreader, and publishing editor at Fogdal Publishing, and editor at Bonnier A/S, the singer and writer Louis Jacoby, and the illustrator and graphic designer Tom Rosenblad Jacoby.
-He was married to Ellen née Dahl (1918–2012).
-Arnold Jacoby died in Larvik.